AnyLog-co/documentation/alerts and monitoring.md

 ## Nodes setup
 * The monitoring and alerts instructions are placed in scripts that are organized in a designated directory.
 * The path to the scripts directory is assigned with the key ***scripts_dir***.
-The example below associates a physical location to the scripts directory.
+The example below associates a physical location to the scripts' directory.
 <pre>
 scripts_dir = D:\Node\AnyLog-Network\scripts
 </pre>
 The physical location may be different for every node, depending on the node hardware and the OS used.
+* nodes will assign the key physical_drive to the hard drive containing the sensor data.
+The example below declares the monitored drive. physical_drive = D:\

 ## Example 1 - monitoring disk space

-The following is
+The following is the script to monitor the disk space: